-American Funds won in six Lipper target date categories.2
+American Funds' wins Lipper Awards for five-year periods in six target date categories.2

 All 17 of the underlying equity funds in our series had better-than-benchmark lifetime average annual returns as of December 31, 2017.4